 After a couple of hours wandering around the swamp, we returned to the creek to make our way back to the canal.
 The current was still flowing fast-only now we had to paddle against the water.
 I'm not going to lie, it was a workout.
 But nothing that an intermediate paddler couldn't handle.

 In total, we paddled nine miles - most of it in the solitude of the wilderness.

 If you’d rather not venture into the swamp on your own, you can book a trip with a local outfitter.
-Among those offering trips to Lake Marion’s swamps are Blackwater Adventures.
-For reservations, call (843) 761-1850.
+Among those offering trips to Lake Marion’s swamps are Blueway Adventures and Blackwater Adventures.